A Complete Guide to Visiting Big Bend National Park

 Explore the Chisos Mountains

-We visited in the peak summer heat of August and the advice we got over and over was to find the Chisos Basin and not look back!
+We visited in August, in the peak of summer, and the advice we got over and over was to find the Chisos Basin and not look back!
 It really is a stark contrast from the flat, hot desert to suddenly be gaining altitude surrounded by pine trees and signs warning of bears.
+Big Bend is the only national park in the US that houses an entire mountain range within its borders.
+The hikes in the Chisos are some of the most beautiful in the park so be sure to set aside a solid chunk of time to spend there.

 Watch the sunset from the Window View Trail (above), just steps away from the Chisos Mountain Lodge.
 This "trail" is a short quarter mile paved path with benches to enjoy the view.
-Grab a snack or a drink and enjoy the view.
+Grab a snack or a drink and enjoy the view as the sunsets, it’s breathtaking (cliche alert).

 Drive the Ross Maxwell Scenic Drive

 This 30-mile drive through the desert towards the Santa Elena Canyon is quite the stunner.
-Stop at the Sotol and Mule Ears viewpoints for some picture-worthy views.
-If you have the energy, hike out to the Mule Ears, or take one of the other shorter desert hikes you'll see signs for.
+Stop at the Sotol and Mule Ears viewpoints for picture-worthy views.
+If you have the energy, hike out to the Mule Ears, or take one of the other shorter desert hikes (you'll see plenty of signs marking the trail heads).

-Continue on to the Castolon Historic District, amidst these turn of the century cavalry buildings you'll find a rest stop and a camper store.
-Fill your water bottles and continue from here onwards to the Santa Elena Canyon, you can take a short hike into the gorgeous canyon.
+Drive to the Castolon Historic District, amidst these turn of the century cavalry buildings you'll find a rest stop and a camper store.
+Fill your water bottles and continue from here onward to the Santa Elena Canyon, you can take a short hike into the gorgeous canyon.

 Go on a Desert Safari